antronerds/r2-tutorials/docs/Differential_Expression.md

     field 2 (For additional information on these first two steps, consult tutorial 1: Choose "View a gene in groups" in field 3.
 3. Type MYCN as gene (see Figure 1) in field 4.
-4. Click �next� in field 5.
+4. Click "next" in field 5.

 [![](_static/images/DiffentialExpression_Gene.png)**Figure
 1: Step-by-step scenario: selecting to 'View a gene in groups' on the